gigimontes/Tableau-Projects/README.md

   1. The more rooms an Airbnb had, the less bookings.
 One bedroom Airbnb's were more likely to have more rentals, with 1,811 rentals in 2016.
 A 6 bedroom Airbnb had the least rentals, with five rentals.
   2. The smaller the bedroom amount an Airbnb had, the cheaper it was to rent.
   3. The closer the zipcode zone is to central Seattle, the more expensive the AirBNB.
-  4. There's an upward trend of Airbnb rentals from April 3rd  to about the beginning July 2016 and a 2nd upward trend from November to the start of Janurary 2017.
+  4. There's an upward trend of Airbnb rentals from April 3rd  to about the beginning July 2016 and a 2nd upward trend from November to the start of January 2017.

 # Project #2: Pokemon Unite Infographics